Actor supports a minimal training to teach how should emails be considered. This option takes priority over Custom Filters and Default Labelling.

 - Add action “Then move:” and only of: Inbox, Archive, Trash, Spam or other folders

-- Active: true or false (you can easily deactivate a rule, without deleting or commenting all lines)
+- (Optional) Active: true or false .
+This way you can easily deactivate a rule, without deleting or commenting all lines.
+Default is true.

 - (Optional) Examples: bullet list of email subjects or snippets